If only the three baseballs could talk. Maybe one of the balls was hit by Babe Ruth for a game-winning RBI.

 O'Keefe plans to pass them down to his three children.
 "I hope they stay in our family forever."

-Many of the names have been smudged into the brownish exterior of the 1926 ball, but standing out in big letters is "Babe Ruth."
+Many of the names have been smudged into the brownish exterior, but standing out in big letters is "Babe Ruth."
 Turn the ball upside down and there are the signatures of first baseman Gehrig and shortstop Tony Lazzeri.
 Turn the ball around some more and there is left fielder Bob Meusel's autograph.

 The Yankees went on to lose the World Series four games to three.
 The next year, the 1927 Yankees, one of the greatest teams ever, won the World Series 4-0 over the Pittsburgh Pirates.